Women in a seminar talking

 Market sentiment

-The feeling of the investment community regarding the expected movement of the share market.
+The feeling of the investment community regarding the expected movement of the share or bond market.

 Market timing